Replacing Capacitors in Old Radios and TVs

 originals in performance and reliability, so don't waste your money buying expensive,

 super-audiophile-quality replacements.
-The circuitry in your old radio is not sophisticated
+The circuitry in your old set is not sophisticated

 enough to respond to such subtle differences.